-The traffic mix for LTE testing needs to consider different signalling events as well as data formats.
+The traffic mix for LTE testing needs to consider different signaling events as well as data formats.

-There are multiple interfaces which can initiate signalling messages with the EPC.
+There are multiple interfaces that can initiate signaling messages with the EPC.
 Testing for these requires synchronization of triggering the messages from these interfaces.
 There are different frequencies for each kind of message and the number of such triggers for an attached UE is also different for different events.
-The messages also depend on the number of subscribers normally active at any moment and signalling events differ for different number and kinds of subscribers.
+The messages also depend on the number of subscribers normally active at any moment and signaling events differ for different numbers and kinds of subscribers.

 The data formats also differ a lot based on the usage of different applications.
 Video download may result in large packets and high data throughput, but email usage may result in larger active duration, but smaller packet sizes.

-Identifying the different use cases and traffic mixes for different deployment thus becomes a challenge.
+Identifying the different use cases and traffic mixes for different deployment thus become a challenge.

 - Switchover time for control plane